JudgeMadan/carma/README.md

 For the second iteration, we added a Coins API and a Market Trading API.
 The Coins API allows users to create and retire carbon coins and allows admins to verify coins created by COPs.
 The Market Trading API allows users to buy and sell coins in the market.

+For the third iteration, we added more features to the Market Trading API to make allow for custom trading (trading with a specific COP) in addition to market trading.
+We also added a feature that allows users to buy multiple coins through one request.
+Also, we allow trade requests to expire after a designated amount of time.

 ## Installation instructions to run our backend locally

 <br>